 Yup, strategies are boring, but they lead you to victory.
 Same goes for mobile security testing; there’s so much to cover and so many things to do that it’s easy to get overwhelmed and fall back to a hunt-and-peck technique.
 But that’s no way to build high-quality, stable apps.
 As “enterprisey” as it may sound, a document laying down what you are testing in which phase and what your expected outcomes are will help you produce better apps and give you more confidence.

-As we always say, mobile app security is a winnable battle.
+As we always say, mobile security testing mistakes are avoidable (Just as long as you keep these points in mind) and mobile app security is a winnable battle.
 One part of that battle is common sense, and we hope this post on mobile security testing mistakes was able to impart some of it!